 Our research program ranks second nationally among all urology departments for National Institutes of Health funding, with amounts totaling more than $6.7 million.
 Our multi-dimensional, interactive and highly transformative approach to research provides the foundation for the department's strong research standing.

 Areas of Research

 Conducting research to help advance men’s health in the fields of male reproductive medicine, sexual medicine and surgery.

-Evaluating techniques in robotic surgery and interventions to reduce kidney stone formation and recurrence.
+Evaluating robotic surgery techniques to improve patient outcomes and developing interventions to reduce kidney stone formation and recurrence.

 Studying care delivery and quality of care for urologic patients.